Chukwu

-Linguistic studies suggest that the name "Chukwu" is a portmanteau of the Igbo words "chi" ("spiritual being") and "ukwu" ("great in size").
+Linguistic studies suggest that the name "Chukwu" is a portmanteau of the Igbo words "chi" ("spiritual being") and "ukwu" ("great").

 Conception of Chukwu

 According to the Igbo people, who are the majority in the southeastern region of Nigeria today, Chineke is the creator of the universe and everything good in it along with rain, trees, and other plants.
-Chukwu is a supreme deity represented by the sun.
-The ancient deity is not humanized in Igbo tradition belief.
+Chukwu is a supreme spirit-force of all things.
+How, Chukwu literally means "deity" as does Chineke, so for Christian and Muslim Igbos Chukwu means "God" and has no relation with the sun or any other natural phenomenon.

 Many Igbo Christians refer to the Christian God as Chukwu.
-Chukwu (Chu-kwu) is similar to "The Most High" and "The Almighty" instead of a name like "God" which is of Germanic origin, usually referring to an idol in the pre-Christian era.
+Chukwu (Chu-kwu) is similar to "The Most High" and "The Almighty" instead of a name like "God" which is of Germanic origin.
+Chukwu in Igbo language means God the Almighty, the supreme and most high.
+Most Igbo names are attached to the supreme Being (God) example Ugo Chukwu, Ebere Chukwu and many more.
 The Igbo believe it is impossible for humans to conceive of the unlimited greatness of Chukwu.
 Many Igbo dialects refer to The Almighty by titles such as "Chukwu" (Chi Ukwu), "Chineke" (Chi Na Eke), "Chukwu Okike" (Chi Ukwu Okike), "Chiokike" (Chi Okike), "Chuku" (Chi Uku), "Ebili Ukpabi" (Ebili nu Ukpabi), and "Obasi" (Obi Alusi).

 There are six aspects of Chukwu: